Maintaining patient boundaries

 Explain that you want the relationship to return to a professional level and, if this is not possible, that you may have to transfer their care to another doctor.
 Seek advice from the MDU if you're unsure about what to say or if the patient doesn't seem to have heeded your request.

 Keep a record of the conversation and follow it up in writing, as well as a log of all contact from the patient.
-This could be helpful if you were ever asked to justify your decision to remove them, or in the event of a future complaint.
+This could be helpful if you were ever asked to justify your decision to end your professional relationship with them, or in the event of a future complaint.

 Further action

 Other measures to distance yourself professionally might include using a chaperone during consultations, although this would require the patient's consent.
-You could also transfer the patient's care to a practice colleague, but there's still a chance you might have to treat them in an emergency.
+You could also transfer the patient's care to a suitable colleague, but there's still a chance you might have to treat them in an emergency (if you're part of the same GP practice, for example).

 If the patient continues to behave inappropriately, seek our advice on how to proceed.
-If it becomes necessary to end your professional relationship with the patient, you should follow these steps to remove a patient.
+If it becomes necessary to end your professional relationship with the patient, you should follow the GMC guidance.
+If it becomes necessary to deregister the patient from your GP practice list, be aware of your contractual obligations and follow these steps.

 Staying safe